-In an effort to understand multiple categories of total social investments that go beyond community investment.
-CECP uses this section to understand your company's integration of social value into business strategies and efforts oriented towards external stakeholders.
+In an effort to understand multiple categories of total social investments that go beyond community investment, CECP uses this section to understand your company's integration of social value into business strategies and efforts oriented towards external stakeholders.
 This section is a ground-breaking effort to represent how these initiatives are taking shape across large companies.
-To do this, this section asks multiple choice questions about these external Total Social Investment categories: Diversity and Inclusion, Human Rights, Impact Investing, "shared value" initiatives, digital assets donations, and workforce development.
+To do this, this section first asks for the Total Social Value efforts for FY2020 in monetary terms, then asks multiple choice questions about these external Total Social Investment categories: Diversity and Inclusion, Human Rights, Impact Investing, "shared value" initiatives, digital assets donations, and workforce development.
 The selection of multiple-choice questions is intended to encourage as many companies as are able to respond as we continue to develop the definitions which would underlie future monetary reporting on these areas.